Santa Susana Field Laboratory: Sodium reactor experiment

-The Sodium Reactor Experiment (SRE) was an experimental nuclear reactor that operated at the site from 1957 to 1964 and was the first commercial power plant in the world to experience a core meltdown.
+The Sodium Reactor Experiment (SRE) was an experimental nuclear reactor that operated at the site from 1957 to 1964.
+In 1959 it became the first commercial power plant in the world to experience a core meltdown.
 There was a decades-long cover-up of the incident by the U.S. Department of Energy.
 The operation predated environmental regulation, so early disposal techniques are not recorded in detail.
 Thousands of pounds of sodium coolant from the time of the meltdown are not yet accounted for.

 The reactor and support systems were removed in 1981 and the building torn down in 1999.

 The 1959 sodium reactor incident was chronicled on History Channel's program Engineering Disasters 19.

 In August 2009, on the 50th anniversary of the SRE accident, the Department of Energy hosted a day-long public workshop for the community, employees, and retirees.
 The workshop featured three experts – Dr. Paul Pickard of DOE's Sandia National Laboratories, Dr. Thomas Cochran of the Natural Resources Defense Council, and Dr. Richard Denning of Ohio State University – as well as a Q&A and discussion.
 All three experts agreed that there was not significant public harm from the release of radioactive noble gases, but held conflicting views about the amounts and health harms of other radioactive fission products potentially released.